osu-tournament-rating/otr-docs/Writerside/topics/Tournament-Approval.md

 Tiered tournaments must be submitted as a single tournament.
 In this case, for the rank range field, denote the rank as the top-end rank restriction for the tournament.
 </step>
 <step>
 For divisional tournaments, submit them as separate tournaments - <b>one submission per bracket</b>.
+Append "Division 1", "Division 2", etc. to the tournament's title when submitting.
 <tip>
 For example, say "Test Tournament" has 2 divisions, one that is open rank and one that is for players #1,000+.
 <list>